BlockchainCommons/lifehash.info/README.md

 The [LifeHash.info website](https://lifehash.info) allows you to view LifeHashes for UTF-8 strings and SHA-256 hashes, which you can enter on the page itself, or request through a URL.

-### Displaying a Specific LifeHash
+### Requesting a Specific LifeHash

-You can use a `s=` query parameter to populate the string input field with a specific value.
+You can use a `s=` query parameter in the URL to populate the string input field with a specific value.
 For example:

 [http://lifehash.info?s=RBH-AOZ](http://lifehash.info?s=RBH-AOZ)

-If you want to generate a LifeHash directly from a SHA-256 digest, you can use a `f=` query parameter:
+If you want to generate a LifeHash directly from a SHA-256 digest, you can use a `f=` query parameter in the URL:

 [http://lifehash.info?f=70b0db749f1cb026282693b236048cefa3395fc580e91b7c62666b0bdc97c0e3](http://lifehash.info?f=70b0db749f1cb026282693b236048cefa3395fc580e91b7c62666b0bdc97c0e3)

 ## Origin, Authors, Copyright & Licenses